 The healthy recipe for baked salmon in foil turned out terrific.
 The foil kept the flavor, moisture and marinade right in the meat.

-We made this dinner for a large family event.
-Everyone loved this Salmon recipe!
+One time we made it for a large family event.
+Everyone loves this Salmon recipe.
 This dinner is definitely going on our monthly meal planning menu.

 Your Printable Recipe Card: